‘Shameless’ Cast Celebrates Wrapping Up Season 10 Filming

 At this point in time, Noel had passed the device recording the video off to someone else as a female voice could be heard asking if they were filming the flaming dessert.
 Another female voice responded that she was recording.

-The final segment of Noel’s Instagram Stories contained a snapshot featuring himself, Kate, and Cameron with huge smiles on their faces.
+The final segment of Noel’s Instagram stories contained a snapshot featuring himself, Kate, and Cameron with huge smiles on their faces.

-Roughly 22 hours ago, Noel also took to his Instagram Stories to share a video clip of himself standing with Cameron.
+Roughly 22 hours ago, Noel also took to his Instagram stories to share a video clip of himself standing with Cameron.
 Fisher announced that he was “wrapped” for Season 10 before panning over to Cameron who revealed he still had a little filming to do.
 The duo then discussed the fact that it was cold outside.

 Noel jested that he would not be cold for too much longer as he was done filming.
-Cameron responded by saying “f*ck you.”
-Like Noel, Cameron also shared the same video clip on his own Instagram Stories.
+Cameron responded by saying, “f*ck you.”
+Like Noel, Cameron also shared the same video clip on his own Instagram stories.

 As The Inquisitr reported a week ago, Shanola Hampton had taken to Instagram to confirm the cast had wrapped up the L.A. filming for Season 10.
 Like every other season, however, the cast had to travel to Chicago to film the scenes that actually take place in Chicago.
 This includes scenes outside of the Gallagher home.